Winston L. Prouty: House of Representatives

-In 1950, after longtime incumbent Charles Albert Plumley decided not to run again, Prouty announced his candidacy for the United States House of Representatives from Vermont's At-large congressional district.
+After longtime incumbent Charles Albert Plumley decided not to run in 1950, Prouty announced his candidacy for the United States House of Representatives from Vermont's At-large congressional district.
 He won the Republican nomination in a four-way race that included Governor Arthur.
 In the general election, he defeated his Democratic opponent, Herbert B. Comings, by a margin of 73%-26%.
 He was subsequently re-elected to three more terms, never receiving less than 61% of the vote.
 During his tenure in the House, Prouty served as a member of the Veterans Affairs Committee and House Foreign Affairs Committee.
 He was an advocate for the creation of the Saint Lawrence Seaway.
 During his tenure in the House, Prouty voted in favor of the Civil Rights Act of 1957.

 Senate

-He was elected to the United States Senate in 1958; he reelected in 1964 and 1970 and served from January 3, 1959 until his death.
+He was elected to the United States Senate in 1958; he was reelected in 1964 and 1970 and served from January 3, 1959, until his death.
 In the Senate, Prouty's committee assignments included District of Columbia, Rules, Labor and Public Welfare, and Commerce, in addition to the Special Committee on Aging and the Select Committee on Small Business.
 Issues with which he was identified included federal aid for school construction, federal funding of courses for students with special needs, arts and music education, and senior citizen needs to include health care and expansion of Social Security eligibility.
 In addition, he was a longtime advocate for returning passenger rail service to Vermont.
 As the ranking Republican on the District of Columbia Committee, Prouty sponsored the legislation that created the district's Delegate to Congress.
 During his tenure in the Senate, Prouty voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.